TonyLB/maketheworld/README.architecture.md

 holds all of the *creative assets* of the game ... the blueprints that underlie and structure the world in action.
-Broadly, when MTW needs to know *"How do I build this part of the world?"* the Asset Manager is tasked with having that information on hand, and when a creator makes something new the Asset Manager is there to save it and file it.
+Broadly, when MTW needs to know *"How do I build this part of the world?"* the Asset Manager is tasked with having that information on hand, and when a creator makes something new the Asset Manager is there to save it and file it.\
+\
+Subsections of Asset Manager:
+    - *Image Manager*: A simple utility function that accepts EventBridge commands to process a file in the *upload* bucket, resize and reformat it, and place it in the *images* bucket, then delete the original.

+    - *WML Manager*: Functions associated with the .wml and associated .json files for each asset, which allows parsing new WML from the *upload* bucket and either rejecting invalid syntax or updating the WML and JSON files in the Assets bucket.

 - ***Ephemera Manager***:  A Lambda function and associated storage (DynamoDB) that holds the specific *instances* of the game's creative assets ... the actual places built from the theoretical blueprints, and how they have been changed by player actions.
-When MTW needs to know *"What is the state of this place right now?" the Ephemera Manager is tasked with having that information on hand, and when a player does something to change the world, the Ephemera Manager is there to calculate all the consequences.
+When MTW needs to know *"What is the state of this place right now?" the Ephemera Manager is tasked with having that information on hand, and when a player does something to change the world, the Ephemera Manager is there to calculate all the consequences.\
+\
+Subsections of Ephemera Manager:
+    - *Perception System*: Tasked with taking the current state of the world, and rendering a particular object as seen from the perspective of a particular character.

 - ***Image Manager***: A simple utility Lambda function and associated *upload* and *images* S3 buckets.
 Image Manager accepts EventBridge commands to process a file in the *upload* bucket, resize and reformat it, and place it in the *images* bucket, then delete the original.